 Growing cucumbers is a lot easier than you think.
 Plus homegrown cucumbers are so delicious!
 Their taste cannot be compared to the cucumbers that are sold in the shops.
 You can grow cucumbers in a pot if your outdoor space is small.

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.

 Growing Cucumbers from Seeds

-I would recommend growing the ‘Marketmore’ variety as it is very reliable, a good cropper and I have grown it for the past three summers.
-This is particularly so if you are growing cucumbers for the first time.
+I would recommend growing the ‘Marketmore’ variety as it is very reliable, a good cropper and I have grown it every summer for the past few years.
+Also a great variety if you are growing cucumbers for the first time!

 How to sow cucumber seeds indoors

 - Take a small clean pot which has holes at the bottom for good water drainage.
 Fill it with seed sowing compost.
 I use this compost as it is an ideal texture to hold moisture for the seeds to germinate.
 However, if you only have multipurpose compost, that will be fine too.